K2-US-TS/ServiceNow/README.md

-# K2 for Servicenow
+# K2 for ServiceNow

-## Servicenow Assets
+## ServiceNow Assets
-The Swagger can be used with the K2 REST broker, enabling one to work with Servicenow objects and tables in K2 Five and K2 Cloud.
+The Swagger can be used with the K2 REST broker, enabling one to work with ServiceNow objects and tables in K2 Five and K2 Cloud.

+Simply update the Host value to point to your tenant and register your service instance.

 The following objects are exposed: